jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 ### The vi Editor

 The other major family of stream editors is the __vi editor__ or just __vi__ (pronounced *vee-eye*).
 The __vi editor__ took a different route than emacs as it had an different intended  purpose.
 The creator of the __vi editor__ was [Bill Joy](https://en.wikipedia.org/wiki/Bill_Joy "Bill Joy") at UC Berkeley.
 His original intent was to extend the original ideas behind Ken Thompson's editor which was named *ed*.
-The __vi__ editor is written in C language but doesn't expose the language programmatically unlike emacs which exposes its LISP interpreter to the user.
+The __vi__ editor is written in C language but doesn't expose the language programmatically unlike emacs which exposes it's LISP interpreter to the user.
 The history of __vi__ varies widely from that of Emacs because __vi__ is not a GNU project.
 This book will focus on the __vi editor__ exclusively but not to the detriment of GNU Emacs or GNU Nano.
 The chart below shows the history of the __vi editor__.

   Editor           Year Released              Originator
 ------------     ------------------------   -------------------------------------